CoderCoding00/CoderCoding00/README.md

 # ✨  My Name is Drum Holliday ✨

-## Software Developer and FulL Stack Engineer
+## Full Stack Engineer and Software Developer

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on using OpenAI's API for a multifunctional application.
 - 🌱 I’m currently learning Data Structures, C++, AWS Cloud Services.
 - 👯 I’m open to collaborating on projects.
-- 💬 Ask me about ...
 - 📫 Email me: hollidaydrum@gmail.com

-### Languages and Technologies
+## Languages and Technologies